stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 ## Role Variables

 ### Authentication
-See [Authentication](https://osc.github.io/ood-documentation/latest/authentication/overview.html) for an overview of the Open Ondemand authentication process.
+See the Open Ondemand [Authentication docs](https://osc.github.io/ood-documentation/latest/authentication/overview.html) for an overview of the authentication process.

 - `openondemand_auth`: Required.
 Authentication method.
 Currently only `oidc` is supported.
 - `openondemand_mapping_users`: Required.
-A list of dicts defining users to map (TODO ADD DOCS REFERENCE).
-Each dict should have keys as follows:
+A list of dicts defining mappings between remote authenticated usernames and local system usernames - see the Open Ondemand [user mapping docs](https://osc.github.io/ood-documentation/latest/authentication/overview/map-user.html).
+Each dict should have the following keys:
   - `name`: A local (existing) user account
   - `openondemand_username`: The remote authenticated username.
-See also `openondemand_oidc_remote_user_claim` if using OIDC authentication
+See also `openondemand_oidc_remote_user_claim` if using OIDC authentication.

 #### OIDC authentication
-The following variables are active with `openondemand_auth` set to `oidc`.
-This role uses the below plus a few required defaults to set the `osc.ood: ood_auth_openidc` [variable](https://github.com/OSC/ood-ansible#open-id-connect) - if the below is insufficent to correctly configure OIDC then set `ood_auth_openidc` directly.
+The following variables are active when `openondemand_auth` is `oidc`.
+This role uses the variables below plus a few required defaults to set the `osc.ood: ood_auth_openidc` [variable](https://github.com/OSC/ood-ansible#open-id-connect) - if the below is insufficent to correctly configure OIDC then set `ood_auth_openidc` directly.
 - `openondemand_oidc_redirect_hostname`: Required.
 The (external, as seen from the browser) hostname/IP which the OIDC provider should redirect the browser back to after authenticating, i.e. for the `openondemand` node.
 - `openondemand_oidc_client_id`: Required.
 Client ID, as specified by the OIDC provider
 - `openondemand_oidc_client_secret`: Required.
 Client secret, as specified the OIDC provider (should be vault-protected).